jhheidner/saucedemo/README.md

 Test Scenarios Included

 1. Login Test
    - Verifies that a standard user can log in successfully and is on Inventory Page.

-2. Full Checkout Process Test ((InventoryItemCheckoutTest, StandarUserCheckoutTest)
+3. Full Checkout Process Test ((InventoryItemCheckoutTest, StandarUserCheckoutTest)
    - Covers the entire checkout process from logging into the website, inventory page, from adding an item to the cart to completing the order.
    - Separate test that goes to the inventory item page and completes checkout flow.

-3. Negative Checkout Tests
+4. Negative Checkout Tests

-- 4 Tests that check various combinations of missing information during checkout process, including First Name, Last Name, and Zip Code missing.
+   - Tests that check various combinations of missing information during checkout process, including First Name, Last Name, and Zip Code missing.

 5. Inventory Image verification
    - Covers whether the image is correct, one test for standar_user and one test for visual_user

-6. Locked Out User Test
+7. Locked Out User Test
    - Verifies error message given with user that is locked out when attempting to log into the website

-7. Performance Test
+8. Performance Test
    - Test how quickly the performance_glitch user takes to log into the website

-8. Remove Cart Item Test
+9. Remove Cart Item Test
    - Tests whether an item can be added and removed on the inventory page (tested with problem_user)

+10. Check sorting functionality
+    - Test to check sorting Functionality

-9. Item Description verification
+11. Item Description verification
    - Checks two different items for the proper descriptions on the inventory page

 Reporting